Ctrl-Room: Controllable Text-to-3D Room Meshes Generation with Layout Constraints: Experiments

+\myFigRef{fig:exp_pano_gen_results} qualitatively evaluates our generated panoramic images, the image is visualized in a panoramic image viewer to facilitate the user to check the global content.
+The left side of each column is two zoom-in views, and the right side is the fisheye view.
+Text2Light~\cite{chen2022text2light} suffers from serious inconsistency on the borders of the generated panorama.
+It also shows a lot of unexpected objects in the image.
+MVDiffusion~\cite{tang2023mvdiffusion} suffers from repetitive furniture and fails to synthesize reasonable content for the target room type.
+In contrast, our method obtains a plausible layout and vivid panorama from the given text prompt.

-\textbf{Quantitative Comparison} To evaluate our generated panoramic images, we follow MVDiffusion~\citep{tang2023mvdiffusion} to crop perspective images from the 1,181 generated panoramas on the test split and evaluate the FID, CS, IS on the cropped multi-view images.
-These quantitative results are summarized on the left of Table~\ref{tabel: comparision_mesh}, where our method achieves the best score in FID, which indicates that our method can better capture the room appearance because of its faithful recovery of the room layout.
-However, our score on CS is slightly lower than MVDiffusion, which seems to be insensitive to the number of objects as we illustrated in the supplementary file, and cannot reflect the quality of room layouts.
+Table~\ref{tabel: comparision_mesh} provides quantitative evaluations.
+We follow MVDiffusion~\cite{tang2023mvdiffusion} to crop perspective images from the generated panoramas on the test split and evaluate the FID, CS, and IS scores on the cropped multi-view images.
+In the left part of Table~\ref{tabel: comparision_mesh}, our method achieves the best score in FID, which indicates that our method can better capture the room appearance because of its faithful recovery of the room layout.
+However, our score on CS is slightly lower than MVDiffusion, which seems insensitive to the number of objects and cannot reflect the room layout quality.
 The IS score depends on the semantic diversity of the cropped images as captured by an image classifier.
-It turns out Text2Light has the best IS score, since its generated indoor scenes often contain unexpected objects.
-More panoramic visualization can be found in Appendix~Sec.1.5.
+Text2Light has the best IS score, since the generations contain unexpected objects.

-In terms of running time, our method takes the shortest time.
-Averagely speaking, our method takes only 61 seconds to generate a panorama, and another 20 seconds to generate the textured 3D mesh.
-In comparison, MVDiffusion takes 208 seconds, about 3.5 times longer, to synthesize a panorama.
-Text2Room needs at least 150 minutes to finish a textured 3D room generation.
+In Fig.8 of the supplementary file, we also study the performance of our panorama generation module with and without loop-consistent sampling mechanism, the ablation indicates the loop-consistent sampling helps the generated panorama obtain better texture consistency.